Magazine Subscription Offer

-Mix the sweet chilli, honey, sesame oil, mirin, soy and ginger in a small bowl and pour over the salmon so the steaks are completely covered.
-Bake for 10 mins while you cook the pak choi.
+Mix the sweet chilli sauce, honey, sesame oil, mirin or dry sherry, soy sauce and finely grated ginger in a small bowl and pour over the salmon so the fillets are completely covered.
+Bake for 10 mins.

 Add the pak choi and fry until the leaves start to wilt.
-Pour over the stock, tightly cover the pan and allow to cook for 5 mins – you are aiming for the stems of the pak choi to be tender but still have a bit of bite.
+Pour over the or vegetable stock, tightly cover the pan and allow to cook for 5 mins – you're aiming for the stems to be tender but still have a bit of bite.

 Serve the pak choi in shallow bowls, top with the salmon and spoon over the juices.
 Scatter with the toasted sesame seeds and serve with brown rice or noodles, if you like.